 A Year at Littledale

-We currently raise purebred registered Scottish Blackface and registered North Country Cheviot sheep, plus crossbred lambs for market sired by a Texel ram.
+We currently raise purebred registered Scottish Blackface and registered North Country Cheviot sheep, plus crossbred lambs for market sired by a Suffolk Cross ram.
 These breeds are hardy hill sheep breeds and do not require or desire a lot of intensive management -a helping hand and diligent shepherding is the management style that we have developed.
 We could not efficiently manage these sheep without the assistance of well trained border collie herding dogs.

 The sheep are fed hay free choice from large bale feeders.
 The hay is a mixed grasses and clover mix.
 The bale feeders are placed in or around the barnyard and the sheep also have access to pasture.
 Salt and minerals and fresh water are provided.
 The sheep do not have access to the barn, but the barn building provides shelter.

 Same management as in January, plus all the sheep, including the rams, are given 2cc booster vaccination of Covexin-8.